plaid/quickstart/README.md

 "start": "HTTPS=true SSL_CRT_FILE=localhost.pem SSL_KEY_FILE=localhost-key.pem react-scripts start",
 ```

 After starting up the Quickstart, you can now view it at https://localhost:3000.
-Note that if you are on Windows, you
+If you are on Windows, you
-may still get an invalid certification warning on your browser.
+may still get an invalid certificate warning on your browser.
 If so, click on "advanced" and proceed.
-However, please note that this is recommended for local development environments only and not for production environments.
-Also on Windows, the frontend may still try to load http://localhost:3000 and you may have to enter https://localhost:3000 manually.
+Also on Windows, the frontend may still try to load http://localhost:3000 and you may have to access https://localhost:3000 manually.

 ## Payment Initiation